 It’s like ice hockey on a table with less violence and injuries, with almost the same intensity of fun and competition.
 The table is easy to set up and even easier to learn.
 Like ping pong, you need skill, finesse and patience to get the puck into your opponent’s post.
 You could host tournaments for as many people as your game room can accommodate and have a nice time altogether.

 If you don’t have a ping pong table in your game room, then you best have an air hockey table.
 If your game room has neither, then the fun potential of the room is really questionable.
+Check out the best air hockey tables to enjoy with the whole family.

 3).
 A Pool Table :